ikogan/python_geocode_csv/README.md

 The key column is currently required and will be output as part of the CSV.
 This allows easily associating the result with the original data.

+# Format
+The input format must contain the columns:

+- Address
+- City
+- State
+- Zip

+A header for the columns is required and must match those above though it is not case sensitive.
+Additionally, a "key column" must be specified.
+The column will be added as the first column in the result.
+Note that while the "Address" column could be the key column, if it is, two columns with the same header (though possibly different data) will be added to the result.

 # Output
 Creates a new output file:
 > filename.coded.csv